Helpful Tips for Writing a Resume and Cover Letter

 Last, but not least, read, re-read, review and repeat.
 It is important to go over your cover letter and resume multiple times to check for things like font consistency, grammatical errors and content you might have forgotten to include.
 It’s also helpful to have a friend or family member read over the material for good measure.
 Mistakes in your resume or cover letter could be the difference between you and another candidate.

 Ready to apply our advice?
 Apply for a job listed on our current openings.
-Consider trying out our Job Match Tool to learn about other opportunities at Publix that are in line with your experience and interests.

 We hope this advice proves to be useful!
 If you have additional questions, you can reach any of the members of our Talent Acquisition team by connecting with Publix Careers on Facebook, Instagram, Twitter or LinkedIn.
 We wish you the best of luck in your job search.